chec/commerce.js/README.md

 * `timeoutMs`: The number of milliseconds before a request will time out.
 Default: 60000.
 * `axiosConfig`: An optional object containing configuration options for axios, if used.
   * `headers`: A list of request headers.
 Defining headers here will override the defaults.
+* `allowSecretKey`: Commerce.js will prevent you from using a secret API key for authorization.
+Use this option to override.
+Default: false.

 ## Upgrading